atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/how-indexing-works.md

 Here is a B-tree of the index we created.
 Our smallest entry is the leftmost entry and our largest is the rightmost entry.
 All queries would start at the top node and work their way down the tree, if the target entry is less than the current node the left path is followed, if greater the right path is followed.
 In our case it checked against Matt, then Todd, and then Zack.

 To increase efficiency, many B-trees will limit the number of characters you can enter into an entry.
-The B-tree will do this on it’s own and does not require column data to be restricted.
+The B-tree will do this on it's own and does not require column data to be restricted.
 In the example above the B-tree below limits entries to 4 characters.

 ### **Clustered Indexes**